-Writable licenses enable collaboration between teachers and administrators in the same school or district.
-As an administrator of a Writable license, you have access to features that allow you to support users and unify instructional resources and assessments for your school or district.
+Administrators on a Writable license have access to features that allow them to support teachers, monitor growth, and unify instructional resources and assessments across the school or district.

-Once a license is created for your school or district, teachers will join the license as they login from app.writable.com or their various LMSs (i.e. HMH Ed, Schoology, Canvas, and My.HRW).
+Once a license is created for the school or district, teachers will join the license as they log in from app.writable.com or via an integrated LMS, such as HMH Ed, Schoology, or Canvas.

-Note: HMH Ed admins cannot currently launch from Ed into Writable.
-You will need to create an account at app.writable.com, then contact Writable Support to be added as an admin to a Writable license.
+❗ Note: Administrators using HMH Ed cannot currently launch from Ed into Writable.
+You will need to create an account directly on Writable and then contact us at email@example.com to be added to the license.

 Setting Teachers Up For Success

-Share the Getting Started Guides with teachers so they can learn to navigate Writable.
-You can also find free professional development at www.writable.com/academy, including recorded webinars.
+We recommend administrators share the following Getting Started Guides with teachers so they can learn to navigate Writable.
+Educators can also find free professional development at Writable Academy, including upcoming webinars, recorded sessions, and short videos.

-1. Monitor Seats Consumed & Add More Admins: Writable admins can monitor the usage of Writable and can control who can view growth monitoring data and writing across a school or district.
-Admins can:
+Writable administrators can monitor the usage of Writable and control who can view data and student writing across a school or district.
+Administrators can:

-Shared assessments can only be edited by the owner: This ensures all teachers are using the appropriate content/rubrics.
+Shared assessments can only be edited by the owner.
+This ensures all teachers are using the same assessment.
 It also prevents version control issues that arise when administrators want to make changes to an assessment that’s already been shared.

-To learn how to create a shared assessment, read the following help center article: How do I set up a shared assessment?
+To learn how to create a shared assessment, click here.

-You can create a rubric, save it, and then publish it for other teachers in the district or school.
-Sharing a rubric with others in your school or District makes it possible for them to find and use the rubric with their class.
-This is especially helpful if you're adapting rubrics that are specific to your district or school and you don't want everyone creating their own versions of the same rubric.
-To learn how to create a shared rubric, read the following help center article, How do I share a rubric with my school/district?
+You can create and save a rubric and publish it for other teachers on the license.
+Sharing a rubric with others in your school or district makes it possible for them to find and use the rubric with their own assignments.
+Sharing common rubrics is recommended if your district would like all teachers to use the same rubrics across assignments.
+To learn how to create a shared rubric, click here.

-6. Team Grading: Team grading lets administrators or randomly distribute student writing to a group of teachers you select from your license.
+Team grading allows administrators to randomly distribute student writing to a group of teachers for grading.
 This can be useful when grading assessments, so submissions are randomly and evenly distributed.
-It's also helpful when calibrating teacher grading, allowing you to see if any teachers are giving higher or lower grades compared to other teachers in the group.
-To learn how to create a Team Grading job, read the following help center article, How do I assign team grading or calibrate teacher grading?
+Team grading is also helpful when calibrating teacher grading.
+It allows administrators to see if teachers are giving higher or lower grades compared to other teachers in the group.
+To learn how to create a Team Grading job, click here.